Unknown Hands - User Guide

 - Manuscripts - Movement (Production → Current)

-- Shows historical migration patterns and helps understand manuscript circulation and collection history
+- Reveals historical migration patterns and manuscript circulation.

 - Production Units - All Locations